Title IV Financial Aid Programs

 Federal Pell Grant

-Award amount from $591 to $5,815 The Federal Pell Grant is money awarded to eligible students that does not have to be paid back.
-Eligibility for the grant is based on 2015 income as well as other factors.
-Students who have received a Bachelor’s degree before July 1, 2016, or already have a B.A. / B.S., are ineligible to receive the Pell Grant.
-Monies are awarded quarterly and applied directly to college tuition and fees.
+Award amount from $526 to $4,956.
+The Federal Pell Grant is money awarded to eligible students that does not have to be paid back.
+Eligibility for the grant is based on 2017 income as well as other factors.
+Students who have received a Bachelor’s degree are ineligible to receive the Pell Grant.
+Monies are awarded per payment period (1st half and 2nd half of the program) and applied directly to college tuition and fees.

 Federal Direct Loans

 This need-based loan program provides funds to eligible students, and is required to be paid back.
-Interest on this loan is waived while the student is enrolled in school at least half-time.
+Interest on this loan is subsidized by the federal government while the student is enrolled in school at least half-time.
 Principal repayment of the loan begins after the six-month grace period.
-Eligibility is based primarily on 2015 income.
+Eligibility is based primarily on 2017 income.

 Federal PLUS Loans